 - Approving city budgets

-- Passing laws and ordinances
+- Passing and ratifying local laws and ordinances

-- Updating the city charter
+- Updating the municipal charter

 - Responding to constituent needs